ollieread/laravel-repositories/README.md

 The repository pattern exists to provide a level of abstraction between database/datasource interactions and the logic of the codebase.

 ### Doesn't Eloquent already cover this?
 Yes and No. Eloquent uses the Active Record pattern and as such, suffers a bit of a single concern crisis.
-Eloquent can do everything that you's typically do in a repository, but that also means that there's no one place storing your queries.
+Eloquent can do everything that you'd typically do in a repository, but that also means that there's no one place storing your queries.
 They're everywhere.

 ### What's wrong with queries everywhere?